 This study examines recent advancements in soil erosion modeling using the Revised Universal Soil Loss Equation (RUSLE), integrated with remote sensing and artificial intelligence techniques.
 Adopting a Systematic Literature Review (SLR) and bibliometric analysis via Bibliometrix in R, 63 articles were analyzed from an initial 359 based on strict selection criteria.
 Findings reveal a sharp rise in publications since 2017, especially involving machine learning and Google Earth Engine (GEE) platforms.
 Co-authorship analysis highlights significant international collaboration, particularly between Asia and Europe.
 Concept maps and co-word analyses show a shift from traditional RUSLE applications toward AI and big data approaches.
 Thematic evolution further indicates a growing focus on climate change and the Sustainable Development Goals (SDGs).
-Key research gaps include the limited use of field validation, weak SDG integration, and a lack of strong international research networks.
-This review offers strategic insights to guide future investigations, emphasizing the need for more inclusive, data-driven studies capable of addressing land degradation and climate resilience.
+The review's primary contribution lies in its explicit identification of critical research priorities by pinpointing key gaps: the limited use of field validation, weak SDG integration, and fragmented international research networks.
+By highlighting these deficiencies, this study provides a clear roadmap for future investigations, steering the field toward more inclusive, data-driven, and validated approaches to address global land degradation and climate resilience.
 Overall, the study contributes to the development of more effective erosion mitigation models through technological integration and international collaboration.

 Copyrights © 2026